 - 1. Management establishes and maintains an appropriate and effective compliance function within the firm which, subject to constraint of size, is independent of all operational and business functions, and which reports directly to Management. - 2.
 Management ensures that staff performing the compliance function possess the necessary skills, qualifications and experience to enable them to effectively execute their duties. - 3.
-Management establishes and enforces clear policies to ensure that the compliance function covers all relevant aspects of the firm's operations, including the unfettered access to necessary records and documentation.
+Management establishes and enforces clear policies to ensure that the compliance function covers all relevant aspects of the firm's operations, including the unfettered access to necessary records and documentation. - 4.
+Staff performing the compliance function, in conjunction with Management, establish, maintain and enforce effective compliance procedures.
+These procedures should cover legal and regulatory requirements including where applicable registration / licensing and financial resources requirements; record keeping (for management and regulatory reporting, audit and investigations); business practices (e.g. codes of conduct; commission rebates and soft dollar practices; and preparation, approval and dissemination of research reports); prevention of money laundering; internal control matters; and compliance with the relevant client, proprietary and staff dealing requirements. - 5.
+Management establishes, maintains and enforces policies and procedures to ensure the proper handling of complaints from clients and that appropriate remedial action is promptly taken.
+The complaints procedures should be in writing.
+Where possible, complaints should be investigated by staff performing the compliance function who are not directly involved in the subject matter of complaint.

-&lt;sup>1 It should be noted that this Part is concerned with the firm's responsibility with respect to compliance.
-The Control Guidelines should not be taken as only applicable for staff performing the compliance function.
+&lt;sup>3 It should be noted that this Part is concerned with the firm's responsibility with respect to compliance.
+The Control Guidelines should not be taken as only applicable for staff performing the compliance functions.
 It is acknowledged that some of the compliance-related duties are performed by staff other than the staff designated to perform the compliance functions.